Wage Portage: Simulation

-Are you interested in MITC’s wage portage service?
-Would you like more information about its costs?
+You are interested in MITC’s wage portage solution and you would like more information regarding the costs of this solution?

 Want to get a better idea of your take-home salary as one of our consultants?

 - Do you charge by the hour for your assignments?
 At a monthly rate?

 - What is your daily rate, or the gross annual income you’re after?

 - Are any costs charged back to the customer?

 Fill in the form and we’ll be in touch shortly for a free wage portage simulation as well as a personalized advice

 You are considering wage portage and you are thinking about the impact of this decision on your rates?